Information on waste batteries excluded from the regulations, definitions and battery types.

 - a person who has management of that body (the producer is a company not registered in the UK)

-You can use the delegation of approved/appropriate person form to delegate this function to another person.
+You can use the delegation of approved or appropriate person form to delegate this function to another person.
 The form needs to be signed and sent to the environmental regulator.

 Battery producers, distributors, collectors, and recyclers including approved battery treatment operators (ABTOs) and approved battery exporters (ABEs).
 Economic operators can deliver waste portable batteries free of charge to a BCS’s facility.